STUDY JAPANESE ONLINE WITH NATIVES HERE

 Despite being tasty, it is rich in fat, sodium and several chemical components, which can be bad for your health if consumed too often.
 Nowadays all countries manufacture their instant noodles.

-Japanese noodle type - cup noodles
+Type of Japanese pasta - cup noodles

 Some ramens from Korea that are quite spicy.